cp-algorithms/cp-algorithms/src/graph/min_cost_flow.md

 ## Implementation

-Here is an implementation using the [Bellman-Ford algorithm](./graph/bellman_ford.html) for the simplest case.
+Here is an implementation using the [SPFA algorithm](./graph/bellman_ford.html) for the simplest case.

 ```cpp min_cost_flow_successive_shortest_path
 struct Edge